imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 <p>
 </p>

-Alternatively, you can Click on '**Project Home**' from the top nevigation menu
+Alternatively, you can Click on '**Project Home**' from the top navigation menu

 <p>
 </p>